Equipment sale conversations

 Start with a basic asset list.
 Buck can review what you have, help determine whether it fits the auction lane, and point you toward the next practical step.

-What H5 helps with
+What Buck helps sort

 The first step is not a hard sales pitch.
 It is figuring out whether the equipment, timing, and seller situation fit an auction path.